Nestea009/Nestea009/README.md

 # Hi I'm Nestea!
 I'm a Spanish solo programer and sometimes game developer, I'm still learning and I'm open to suggestions!🔥

-For the past couple years I've been learning different programming laguages and adquiring new skills on the matter; tech amazes me and I want to be a programmer!
+For the past  years I've been learning different programming laguages and adquiring new skills on the matter; tech amazes me and I want to be a programmer!

 I don't quite know where I want to be headed yet in terms of a job, so for now I'm just learning the basics.